Administrative & Waste Services · Fresno, CA

 Frequently Asked Questions

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against CENTRAL VALLEY ENVIRONMENTAL, resulting in $109,663 in back wages owed to 251 affected employees.
+The Department of Labor's Wage and Hour Division has recorded 1 enforcement case against Central Valley Environmental, resulting in $109,663 in back wages owed to 251 affected workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

-CENTRAL VALLEY ENVIRONMENTAL operates in the Administrative & Waste Services sector (NAICS code 562910).
-This industry has 12,658 employers tracked by PlainWorker, with 14,717 total OSHA inspections and $50.70M in cumulative penalties.
+Central Valley Environmental operates in the Administrative & Waste Services sector (NAICS code 562910).
+This industry has 12,901 employers tracked by PlainWorker, with 15,048 total OSHA inspections and $48.01M in cumulative penalties.

-CENTRAL VALLEY ENVIRONMENTAL's total OSHA penalty of $335 is below the Administrative & Waste Services industry average of $4,005 per employer.
+Central Valley Environmental's total OSHA penalty of $335 is below the Administrative & Waste Services industry average of $3,722 per employer.
 The employer has 1 inspections compared to the industry average of 1.2 per employer.
+For a direct comparison, LHK Consulting Inc in New York, NY is a similar administrative & waste services employer with $0 in current penalties.

 Explore PlainWorker